Efficient Bias Correction for Cross-section and Panel Data: Higher-order efficiency of bias-corrected estimators

 There are many examples of bias corrections to semiparametric estimators that have different influence functions.
 Consider a parametric model of the conditional pdf of an outcome variable $Y$ given regressors $X$, where the pdf of $Y$ conditional on $X$ has a parametric form $f(y|x,\beta)$ and $\theta$ is some function of $\beta.$ This is a familiar semiparametric model where the marginal distribution of $X$ is unspecified.
 A special case is a parametric likelihood model where $X$ is a constant and $f(y|x,\beta)$ specifies the unconditional pdf of observation $Y$.
 Since generally $b_{0}=E[B(Z)]$, for $Z=(Y,X)$ and for some function $B(z)$ that may also depend on $\beta$, one could devise a number of estimates for $b_{0}$.
-For example, plugging in estimates $\widehat{\beta}$ and replacing the expectation operators with sample averages, or using the structure imposed by $f(y|x,\beta)$ to integrate over $y$ in $B(z)$.
-Additionally, one may be able to use restrictions implied by $\int f(y|x,\beta)dy=1$ to estimate $b_{0}$ (e.g. applying the information equality).
-One could also use a nonparametric method like the bootstrap or jackknife to estimate $b_{0}$.
-Theorem \ref{thm:semip_equiv} implies that the various analytical bias corrections as well as both nonparametric bias correction methods lead to the same higher-order variance as any other method when the $\widehat{b}$ is asymptotically linear.
-In fact, it is straightforward to show that for a fairly general class of models, the analytical, jackknife, and bootstrap bias estimates will be asymptotically linear, so that Theorem \ref{thm:semip_equiv} can be applied.\footnote{The theorem is stated for a scalar parameter $\theta$, but straightforwardly extends to a vector-valued parameter, at the cost of more complicated notation.}
+For example, an analytical bias correction could be obtained by plugging in estimates $\widehat{\beta}$ and replacing the expectation operators with sample averages.
+Alternative forms of analytical bias correction could make use of the structure imposed by $f(y|x,\beta)$ to integrate over $y$ in $B(z)$, or use restrictions implied by $\int f(y|x,\beta)dy=1$ to estimate $b_{0}$ (e.g. applying the information equality).